rohitnagrani/sampleTest/README.md

-Following are the high level scenarios to be tested for problem in hand
+Following are the high level scenarios to be tested for problem in hand.
+These are not automated as of now.
 1. Successful Login
 2. Un successful Login
 3. New Folder creation activity